Team138Entropy/Entropy2020/readme.md

     - Intialially all this really is used for is to quickly loop through all the subsystems and run a subsystem check.
 - Subsystem Checks
     - All Subsystem classes must inherit the Subsystem class.
 Within that class is a Subsystem Check Class.
+    - If we intend on playing deep into playoff matchups, it is likely we will encounter a match with a fast turnaround to the next match.
+It would be good to have a fast and effective functional that could give us some confidence.
 - RobotState
     - Essentially just a position Tracker for the robot.
 Record Pose2D at points.
+- Disabled States
+    - Likely not super useful, but we may find the need to perform periodic actions in a disabled state.
+- Path Planning
+    - Found in the Utility Libaries, we inherit 254's path planning logic.
+Using this logic we can drive waypoints.
+This library does an excellent job at pushing the robot's capabilites through spines while maintaining accuracy.

+### Brainstorming Ideas
+- 'Playbook'
+    - Game permitting, we might find there are tasks that we will need to repeat often.
+For example, say if we are picking up a scoring object at a feeder station and want to make an immediate drive to a scoring station.
+A simple look at this would be:
+        - Load Game Object -> Driver triggers playbook -> Robot performs autonomous drive to location -> Trigger Camera or other sensor Feedback -> Score Object
+        - Directional Pad on controller could be a good control to do this.
+- Preset Control
+    - All Manipulators should have a 'state' based focus.
+With a state based system we should rely on PID Control to reach exact points

 ### Concepts
 - Physics
     We adopt some physic concepts that teams like 254 used (which are now included in the WPILIB apparently).
-Here is an explanation of each.
+Here is a brief explanation of each.
     - Kinematics
         - Branch of classical mechanics (physics of motion) that describes the motion of an object without knowing anything about the forces acting on the object.
         - Forward Kinematics